edingc/munki-enroll/README.md

 Copy the "munki-enroll" folder to the root of your Munki repository (the same directory as pkgs, pkginfo, manifests and catalogs).

-Ensure your webserver owns and can write to the Munki repository (this may vary a litte based on your environment):
+Ensure your webserver owns and can write to the Munki repository (this may vary a little based on your environment):

 `chmod -R a+rX,g+w /var/www/html/munki_repo`